-In this section, we investigate the inviscid Burgers' equation (see Olver, 2014, Section 8.4), which is representative of a first-order nonlinear PDE and is used frequently in applied mathematics, such as fluid mechanics, nonlinear acoustics, gas dynamics, and traffic flow.
-This PDE model was first introduced by Harry Bateman in 1915, and later studied by Johannes Martinus Burgers in 1948 (Whitham, 2011).
-The formula of the inviscid Burgers' equation is listed below:
+In this section, we investigate the inviscid Burgers' equation (see Olver, 2014, Section 8.4).
+It is a representative of first-order nonlinear PDE and has been frequently used in applied mathematics, such as fluid mechanics, nonlinear acoustics, gas dynamics, and traffic flow.
+This PDE model was first introduced by Harry Bateman in 1915 and later studied by Johannes Martinus Burgers in 1948 (Whitham, 2011).
+The formula of the inviscid Burger's equation is listed below.